TrevorDArcyEvans/MousePi/README.md

 ## Background
-_Kodi_ has a builtin web based remote control but this is inconvenient when trying to rapidly scroll through a long list of items (movies or songs)
+_Kodi_ has a builtin web based remote control but this is inconvenient when trying to rapidly scroll through a long list of items (movies or songs).
+There are also several _Android_ apps, including the official _Kodi_ remote control, of varying quality and features.

+This project is to cram a _Raspberry Pi_ into the shell of a computer mouse and use it as a simple _Kodi_ remote control.

 ## Generic Wireless Mouse
 Got this off _eBay_ a few years ago for £5 and it's been gathering dust for a while